|A Constructive Theology of Intellectual Disability: Human Being as Mutuality and Response|

 |The Vanderbilt Kennedy Center: Disabilities, Religion and Spirituality Program|

-A program that promotes ways for people with disabilities to express their religion or spirituality.
+This University-based program promotes ways for people with disabilities to express their religion or spirituality.

 |United Methodist Committee on Disability Ministries|